tux-rampage/rampage-php/docs/source/reference/classes/graceful-array-access.rst

 GracefulArrayAccess
 ===================

-This class provides grceful access to arrays or objects that implement ``ArrayAccess``.
+This class provides graceful access to arrays or objects that implement ``ArrayAccess``.
 This means requesting a key that does not exist will not trigger a warning, but return a default instead.